blockmatic/basilic-evm/README.md

 BasilicaEVM is a comprehensive development stack designed for building modern, performant, and scalable EVM-based applications.
 It combines cutting-edge web technologies with robust blockchain integration, providing developers with a powerful toolkit for creating decentralized applications (dApps) and DeFi platforms.
 Leveraging the best and fastest development tools, BasilicaEVM ensures a smooth and efficient development process, enabling teams to focus on building innovative Web3 products.

+## Features

+- **Gasless Swaps**: Revolutionizing user experience by eliminating gas-related friction.
+  - Reduces failed trades by up to 85% compared to traditional DEXes.
+  - Confirms transactions on-chain an average of 1 block earlier.
+  - Protects thousands of trades from MEV attacks.
+  - Powered by Tx Relay API, similar to Matcha Auto's implementation.
+  - Simplifies the trading experience by removing gas complexities.
+  - Significantly reduces trading funnel drop-offs caused by insufficient gas.

+- **Blockchain data insights**: Empowering developers with comprehensive and real-time blockchain analytics.
+  - Comprehensive data coverage:
+    - 6M+ TOKENS: From established (WETH, SOL, WBNB, ARB) to emerging alt-coins.
+    - 1B+ NFTs: Complete data for collections across all supported networks.
+    - 60+ NETWORKS: Including Ethereum, Solana, Arbitrum, Base, Optimism, Blast, Avalanche, Polygon, and more.
+  - Simplifies complex blockchain data parsing, eliminating the need for custom indexers.
+  - Provides instant access to:
+    - Real-time and historical token & NFT pricing in USD.
+    - Comprehensive, real-time charts with fast and accurate data.
+    - Aggregated data including volume, liquidity, and unique wallet information.
+    - Detailed holder and balance information.
+  - Enables rapid development of data-rich blockchain applications without infrastructure overhead.
+  - Facilitates informed decision-making through deep insights into market trends and user behaviors.

+- **Wallet integration**: Seamless connection to blockchain wallets for secure transactions and user authentication.
+   - Out of the box support for RainbowKit, a popular wallet connection library that provides a polished and customizable UI for connecting to various wallets.
+   - Effortless integration with EVM chains using viem and wagmi, modern EVM toolkits that offer type-safe interactions and React hooks for blockchain functionality.

+- **Modern Stack**: Cutting-edge front-end technologies enabling:
+  - Lightning-fast initial page loads and seamless transitions between pages
+  - Efficient server-side rendering for improved SEO and performance
+  - Secure server-side operations with robust authentication and encryption protocols
+  - Enhanced data protection through server-side validation and sanitization
+  - Scalable server architecture supporting high-concurrency operations
+  - Rapid UI development with flexible styling options
+  - Consistent and accessible design patterns across the application
+  - Optimized build processes for large-scale projects
+  - Rapid prototyping capabilities for quick iteration and testing
+  - Clear conventions and AI-assisted development using cursor.so
+  - Fast prototyping available through v0.dev
+   - Efficient code sharing and management across multiple applications
+  - Fast and thorough code quality checks

 ## The BasilicaEVM Stack